UTeach Student Handbook

 As a student teacher, you are entitled to the same protection of law accorded to the cooperating teacher and the principal in the school where you are assigned.
 This protection does not apply in cases where there is use of excessive force in the discipline of students or negligence resulting in bodily injury to students.
 Nor does the protection apply to the operation or use of any motor vehicle.

 The University has not provided you with liability insurance and you may want to look into insurance coverage offered by organizations such as ATPE and TCTA.
 This means that in the weeks before Total Teach, you should not be left alone on a regular basis with your class for extended periods of time (small pull-out groups are fine).
 In addition, you should not be left alone on a playground or field trip with a group of students without a licensed teacher within “shouting distance.”
-These rules are for your own protection and it is important that you alert your university facilitator immediately if they are being violated.
+These rules are for your own protection and it is important that you alert your field supervisor immediately if they are being violated.
 If you have been approved as a substitute teacher in the district in which you are student teaching, you are protected with liability insurance by the school district on days you serve as a substitute.
 However, it is still recommended that you consider the purchase of additional health and liability coverage.

 Absences

 If you are scheduled to teach on a day that you will be absent, you should send lesson plans and/or materials to the school for your cooperating teacher.
 Failure to notify the specified individuals in the case of an absence may result in the termination of your assignment.
-It is the responsibility of each student to notify your university facilitator and cooperating teacher, in advance, that you will be absent from class on a religious holiday and to receive, in advance, their approval for scheduling make-up time and work.
+It is the responsibility of each student to notify your field supervisor and cooperating teacher, in advance, that you will be absent from class on a religious holiday and to receive, in advance, their approval for scheduling make-up time and work.

 Outside Responsibilities